Student support services

 - Connaught Hall (1 x single study bedroom)

 For further details about the application procedure and to download an application form, please visit the Intercollegiate Halls website (Please ensure that you download the application form for postgraduate students)

 How to Apply

-Students must submit applications for Halls places via the School of Advanced Study Registry, using the Halls application form.
+Students must submit applications for Halls places via the School of Advanced Study Registry, using the Halls application form [PDF].
 The Registry will then nominate students for a place based on their preferences and the availability.
 Please note that students should not send applications directly to the Accommodation Bureau during the quota stage.
 Early application is advised as there is competition for places and a waiting list will be introduced once the places have been filled.

 Please contact the SAS Registry for further details of the application process for disabled, family-sized or couples accommodation, which fall outside the School’s quota.
 Part-time students with disabilities that prevent them from studying on a full-time basis are eligible to apply for Halls accommodation.

 The University of London Housing Services offers practical help and advice to students and has access to competitively priced private accommodation.
 In particular, the UoL Housing Services Property Management Unit offers a range of managed self-catering accommodation for full-time postgraduate students.
 For further information, please visit the University of London Housing Services website at www.housing.lon.ac.uk.